Jobs to do while your Principal is on summer holiday

 If all the above are taken care of, pat yourself on the back and take a couple of weeks off!
 There’s no better time to take your annual leave and refresh yourself.

-About the author: Laura Glendenning is Head of Tiger Private, a London-based consultancy specializing in private staff support recruitment for private individuals and family offices.
+About the author: Laura Glendenning is Head of Tiger Private, a London-based consultancy specialising in private staff support recruitment for private individuals and family offices.
 Prior to joining Tiger, Laura held Private PA and Chief of Staff roles for over ten years.
 Tiger Private is part of the Tiger Recruitment Group which also focuses on secretarial recruitment in London.